 Arriving at the Airport in the UK and What to Bring

-When arriving as an international student, ensure you have three important things when going through customs.
-Your passport, visa letter from UK Visas & Immigration and a print out of your CAS statement from your school which lists all your relevant program information.
-This makes the border officials lives easier and you won’t have to catch a flight back home to get anything!
+When arriving as an international student, ensure you have packed wisely to have easy-access to all your important paperwork and items when going through customs.
 From there, gather all your luggage and make your way into the great unknown (the doors into the area for arrivals).
 Once I went through the doors, I immediately saw a school representative at a podium who was kind enough to book a taxi for me free of charge and take me to my accommodation 10 minutes from campus.
 I highly recommend taking a taxi to your accommodation because carrying two-three suitcases isn’t an easy thing to do and it’s a great way to ask the driver questions.

 Once I arrived to my new flat (British form of saying apartment), I immediately called all my family members and took them on a tour of my place.
 I felt an overwhelming sense of excitement being in a new place, I was also tired and thought to myself, what on earth am I doing here, should I just go home now?
 Ignore that voice, that is called jet-lag and you need to fight through it and grab yourself some food.